by Diane Carter

 If someone has a question about a card, they don’t want to wait three days for you to take the time to email them back.
 Check and answer all of your emails at least once a day–two or three times a day is even better if you can manage it.
 It leads directly to more sales and repeat customers.
 Be brief, but friendly.

-One of the things I find most frustrating about selling cards online is taking photos of the cards and uploading them to the website.
+One of the things I find most frustrating about selling cards online is scanning or taking photos of the cards and uploading them to the website.
 But, if you want to get and retain collectors, you need to be able to show them photos of the card or piece of memorabilia they are buying.
 This is particularly important with vintage cards.

 You will always have repeat customers if the card they receive is exactly as described and sold at a fair price.
 Don’t make a card sound better than it is just to get more money for it.
 It may work once but that buyer will be gone forever.